minhnion/Landuse-Segementaition/README.md

     ```

 4.  **Download the dataset**
-    -   Download the data from [Kaggle: DeepGlobe Land Cover Classification](https://www.kaggle.com/datasets/balraj98/deepglobe-land-cover-classification-dataset).
+    -   Download the data from [Global Land Cover Mapping - OpenEarthMap](https://www.kaggle.com/datasets/aletbm/global-land-cover-mapping-openearthmap).
     -   Unzip the contents into the `data/` directory.
-The final path to the training images should look like this: `data/deepglobe-land-cover-classification-dataset/train/`.

 ---